-The National Fire Protection Association (NFPA) is an international non-profit organization consisting of 50,000 members and 9,000 volunteers who work with the organization through its 250 technical commissions, dedicated to eliminating fire, electrical, and other types of hazards.
+The National Fire Protection Association (NFPA) is an international non-profit organization dedicated to eliminating fire, electrical, and other types of hazards.
+It consists of over 50,000 members and 9,000 volunteers who work collaboratively through its 250 technical commissions.

 NFPA1991